risi-kondor/GElib/python/docs/source/intro.rst

 #.
 Download the `cnine <https://github.com/risi-kondor/cnine>`_  library.
-   cnine does not need to be separately installed on your system, but the cnine source files are required for installing GElib.
+   cnine does not need to be separately installed on your system, but the cnine source files are required for the GElib intallation process itself.
 #.
 Download `GElib <https://github.com/risi-kondor/GElib>`_.
-   By default, it is assumed that cnine and GElib have been downloaded to the same directory (e.g., ``Downloads``).
+   By default, it is assumed that cnine and GElib are downloaded to the same directory (e.g., ``Downloads``).
 #.
 Edit the user configurable variables in ``python/setup.py`` as necessary.
 #.
 Run the command ``pip install -e .`` in the ``GElib/python`` directory.